captionpoint/captionpoint-plays/THE-ROOMMATE.md

 (She gets up and starts to leave to the porch.)
 ---
 ## SHARON:
-Are you really gonna quit smoldng, or is that like part of this whole multiple personality thing?
+Are you really gonna quit smoking, or is that like part of this whole multiple personality thing?
 ---
 ## ROBYN:
-I, as me, as myself, am going to quit as soon os I have this next, last, cigarette.
+I, as me, as myself, am going to quit as soon as I have this next, last, cigarette.
-(---
-## ROBYN:
-goes outside.)
+(ROBYN goes outside.)
 (A beat.)
-(SHARON wants to do so many things0
+(SHARON wants to do so many things!)
 (She gets up she sits down she gets up she opens her mouth she sits down she goes to the phone checking nervously over her shoulder.)
-(---
-## ROBYN:
-isn't looking.)
+(ROBYN isn't looking.)
 (She calls her son.)
-(Voicemail0
+(Voicemail!)
 (She has no idea what she's going to say.)
-(She SOrt of listens to herself stumble through the usual set of communications, while wondering ifshe's going to tell him what's happening:)
+(She sort of listens to herself stumble through the usual set of communications, while wondering if she's going to tell him what's
+54
+happening:)
 ---
 ## SHARON:
 Hi